Embed Studio (/docs/studio/integrations/embedding)

-It gives you Studio a React component which renders Prisma Studio for your database.
-The Studio component accepts an executor which accesses a /studio endpoint in your backend.
-The backend uses your API key to identify the correct Prisma Postgres instance and sends the SQL query to it.
+It provides `Studio`, a React component which renders Prisma Studio for your database.
+The `Studio` component accepts an executor that calls a `/studio` endpoint in your backend.
+The backend uses your `DATABASE_URL` (connection string) to connect to the correct database instance (PostgreSQL, SQLite, or MySQL) and execute the SQL query.

 You can embed Prisma Studio in your own app in various scenarios: